macrat/ayd/README.md

 Alert plugin receives the URL of alert, and 2nd or after arguments is the same as [log file](#log-file) order but without latency.

-For example, alert URL `foobar:your-alert` is means like below command.
+For example, alert URL `foobar:your-alert` has the same mean to below command.

 ``` bash
 ayd-foobar-alert                \